Table of Contents

 - Fraudulent concealment by the defendant

-The statute of repose for medical malpractice lawsuits in Texas is 10 years, meaning that, regardless of when the injury is discovered, a lawsuit cannot be filed more than 10 years after the treatment date.
+The statute of repose for medical malpractice lawsuits in Texas is 10 years, meaning that a lawsuit cannot be filed more than 10 years after the treatment date, regardless of when the injury is discovered.

 We exclusively broker medical malpractice insurance, focusing daily on making the professional liability process less burdensome and expensive for doctors.